Sun Tzu said, “If you know the enemy and know yourself, you need not fear a hundred battles.”

 If you want to go a step beyond SpyFu, Semrush will fill in the blanks.
 It’s a keyword tool with a laser focus on competitor information.

 Anyone familiar with Keyword Planner will be able to jump into the interface right away, and you can follow competitor rankings like a pro.

 Alexa has been around the block far longer than the digital assistant of the same name, compiling deep stats on traffic statistics for the web’s most visited sites.

 Although it’s a bit less incisive about smaller websites, it’s great for finding out about a competitor’s international traffic.

 Small and mid-sized competitors have a tendency to play new initiatives close to the chest.
 If you want to really know what a company is up to, use SpyOnWeb.

-By looking at a firm’s URL or IP address, it will identify resources from throughout the Web linked to that creator.
+By looking at a company's URL or IP address, it will identify resources from throughout the web linked to that creator.